The search for a Speedo-wearing guru

 "My 40s -- gone!"
 So rues another follower, Vera Chieffo.

 "My 50s -- gone!"
-Gleis picks up the count.
+Radhia Gleis picks up the count.
 An accomplished equestrienne, she gave up her career to follow the guru and eventually rose to become one of his top lieutenants.
 She regrets not having children.

 In trying to find enlightenment, they lost themselves and the best years of their lives.